cdiggins/ptarmigan/README.md

 * Leverages Domain Driven Design best practices
 * Provides a centralized data management system inspired by Redux
 * Support for client-server and peer-to-peer networks

+# Status: February 23, 2022

+These features exist across many different projects.
+I expect by end of March to have a working prototype of the system for you to play with.

+In the mean-time I'd love to hear your suggestions and ideas for features to include at https://github.com/cdiggins/ptarmigan/issues.